Donmclean/riko/README.md

 - After installation you can run either of the following two options:
     - `npm run setup` to setup the most basic content to jump start your application.
-    - `npm run setup-demo` to setup demo content to get a better sense of how testing, asset loading etc works within the build system.
+    - `npm run setup-js` to setup a non html templated project.
+For example a js module or library project.
     - `npm run setup-electron` to setup sample content of an electron application.<br/><br/>
         **NOTE: _WHEN SETTING UP AN ELECTRON APP ON MAC_**<br/>
         - You must have [xcode](https://developer.apple.com/xcode) installed.<br/>